playcanvas/developer.playcanvas.com/content/en/tutorials/real-time-multiplayer-photon.md

 1. Use Photon class for real-time communication and Load Balancing
 2. Connect to Photon master server
 3. Create or Join a room
-4. Synchronize other players actions and movement
+4. Synchronize other players' actions and movement

 The [API reference][14] and [glossary][15] are available on Photon's site.